English as a Second Language (ESL)

 Grading Mode: Standard Letter, Pass/No Pass

 Integrates intensive study of grammar, reading, and writing for low-intermediate students who are non-native speakers of English.
 Introduction to writing basic responses to simplified texts.
 Extended writing practice for grammar and mechanics.
-Offered for grade or pass/no pass.
+Graded or Pass/No Pass option.
+NOT DEGREE APPLICABLE.

 Catalog Program Pages Referencing ESL A022